shashwat-mittal/GoGit/CONTRIBUTORS/IIITA/Second_year/Raghav Goel/info.md

 a particular order, they make more sense to the user and to a person viewing it.
  How to delete a commit?
  I will use git reset --hard HEAD^ to delete the latest commit i will have made.
+ Dependabot is a github feature that helps keep your dependencies up-to-date.
+It scans your dependency files for outdated or insecure dependencies.
+It then creates a PR for the dependencies that need an update.
+You can then review,test and finally merge dependabot's changes if you are satisfied with it.
+Dependabot alerts you to any outdated dependencies which can turn out to be a weakness, and if enabled, it will try to fix it by upgrading  the vulnerable dependency.
+If it can suggest a fix, it also sends a pull request to update your dependency manifest with the closest non-vulnerable version.
  WebD